SomebodyAnonyms/Get-Server-Details/README.md

-run this bot on any server and get server details and location\n results will be send on your telegram\n you should define Bot Token and User Chat ID\n
+run this bot on any server and get server details and location\
+results will be send on your telegram\
+you should define Bot Token and User Chat ID\